It’s estimated that 46% of employees rarely or never know what they’re supposed to do after a meeting. This seems to happen on a regular basis.

 10. Plan & Practise

 Have a plan and goal in mind when speaking in a business setting.
 This is especially important for business meetings and presentations.
 It can be difficult to have a plan and to get started, but preparation is key.

 When you are prepared, you feel more confident.
-This amount of confidence will allow you to get your point across successfully without seeming too anxious.
+Preparation builds confidence.
+It will allow you to get your point across successfully without seeming too anxious.
 Even if you are nervous about speaking, having a plan will provide you with a point of reference if you get off track.

 Effective Communication and The Workplace

 Effective communication gives us the best chance at gaining success.
 When we are communicating effectively, we feel more self-assured and more respect for ourselves.
 We also learn more about who we are as a person in the business world.

 Remember that communication is a two-way interaction.
 Even when we are communicating effectively, our messages may not always be interpreted correctly by the receiver.
 Miscommunications do happen and sometimes they are out of our control.